jaidetree/idle-parens/resources/blog/2019-01-25-1-site-launch.md

 # Are you really _eccentric_?

 No. Probably not.
 It felt like a nice word to embody my awkwardness along with my love of programming, cats, atmospheric black metal, skulls, and occult imagery.
+While I&rsquo;m more of a straight arrow than someone riding the line between the accepted norms and taboos of society I can dream can&rsquo;t I?
+Who uses the internet to face the realities of who they actually are?
+That would be madness! :smiling_imp: